davidwmartin/hue-suntracker/readme.md

 ## TODO

 * cron task to run this script every day (secondary "initialize.js" or something that you run once to set up a cron task to run suntracker.js every day)
-* Generalize so it's not hardcoded for my geographic location
 * Extract common Hue components for use in other apps (or turn this into more of a master-hue-project repository)
 	- search for scenes by name?
 * Way to view currently scheduled events, and cancel them if need be (web form?)